 Finca Nueva is Miguel’s second project in Rioja.
 He likes to call them his ‘fun wines’, ready to be enjoyed upon release, yet reflecting the region’s styles and categories at far more affordable prices than the more serious Allende wines.

 Jancis Robinson has described Allende Blanco as“the finest white Rioja I have ever tasted”, while the Rioja Tinto and single vineyard wines have been given big kudos by the Wine Spectator, Tim Atkin MW, and Robert Parker’s Wine Advocate (with several 98 point reviews for Calvario and Aurus).

-***Finca Allende is classified as one of the few ‘First Growth’ bodegas in Tim Atkin MW’s definitive Rioja Classification in 2015, 2016, 2017 and 2018.***
+*** Finca Allende is classified as one of the few ‘First Growth’ bodegas in Tim Atkin MW’s definitive Rioja Classification, every year since 2015 ***

 Finca Allende Rioja 2010

 94 points, Decanter -"It's hard to recall a better vintage of the 'entry point' Allende red, demonstrating the balance and poise of the year.
 Floral, nuanced and elegant with stylish oak, it has a stony minerality and the sweetness and purity of great Tempranillo.
 Drinking Window 2018 - 2025.”

 Wine Advocate - “The 2010 Allende Tinto is pure Tempranillo harvested after October 18 from vines averaging 45 years of age in Briones, fermented in inox (including malolactic), aged for 14 months in French oak barrels (one-third new) and racked every four months before being bottled unfiltered and unfined.
 It displays a very ripe nose with notes of peach and violets, raspberries and morello cherries, with a touch of licorice and iron.
 The medium-bodied palate is round, the wood is perfectly integrated and the wine ends with precise flavors of violets.
 This is delicious.”